iterator

 any

-The provided function should return true or false, and then any will return true if any of the values pass the test.
+any will return true if any of the values pass the test, otherwise it will return false.

 any stops running as soon as it finds a passing test.